-No. Until the introduction of the new consent standard of practice, which came into effect on January 15, 2019, verbal or written consent to delivery of massage therapy was acceptable.
+No. Until the introduction of the Consent Standard of Practice which came into effect on January 15, 2019, verbal or written consent to delivery of massage therapy was acceptable.

-Under the new standard of practice on consent, written consent (obtained through a signature on a consent form) is only required at a new patient’s initial treatment.
+Under the Consent Standard of Practice, written consent — obtained through a signature on a consent form — is only required at a new patient’s initial treatment.

-Any subsequent consent may be obtained verbally (and must be documented in the patient’s record).
+Any subsequent consent may be obtained verbally and must be documented by the RMT in the patient’s record.

-The new standard of practice on consent states that a consent form should describe the treatment to be provided by the RMT, and should be signed by the patient either with a physical signature or an electronic indication of consent.
+Not necessarily.
+The Consent Standard of Practice states that a consent form describes the treatment to be provided by the RMT, and should be signed by the patient either with a physical signature or an electronic indication of consent.
 It does not necessarily require RMTs to create a new template consent form.
-In most cases, the consent form that an RMT is already using now will continue to be acceptable.
+In most cases, the consent form that an RMT was using prior to the introduction of the Consent Standard of Practice in January 2019 will continue to be acceptable.

-CMTBC will not make sample consent forms available.
-This is because there are many variations of forms that may be acceptable, and as a regulatory body CMTBC does not want to be overly prescriptive and suggest that there is only one type of form that is acceptable, particularly because RMTs have varied practices with different areas of focus or different preferred population groups.
+No, CMTBC does not make sample consent forms available.
+This is because there are many variations of forms that may be acceptable, and as a regulatory body CMTBC does not want to be prescriptive and suggest that there is only one type of form that is acceptable, particularly because RMTs have varied practices with different areas of focus or different preferred population groups.

 Can a new patient sign the consent form before arriving at the initial appointment?

-No, an RMT should not have a new patient sign a consent form prior to meeting the patient at the initial appointment.
-This is because a signature by the patient on a consent form does not meet CMTBC’s requirements if the RMT has not discussed the form with the patient and provided the patient with an opportunity to ask questions.
+No. A signature by the patient on a consent form does not meet CMTBC’s requirements unless the RMT has discussed the form with the patient and provided the patient with an opportunity to ask questions.